hibbitts-design/.github/profile/README.md

 ## Hello there, here are some open-source tools for turning Markdown into websites 👋🏼

-New here?
-[About Paul](https://hibbittsdesign.org/about.html) has the full story – teaching background, design philosophy, and a look back at [Design Origins](https://hibbittsdesign.org/design-origins.html), from 1990s HyperCard stacks to these projects today.

 All projects share a common foundation: open, portable, and constraint-free Markdown files.
 Start simple with the no-signup Docsify-This web app, self-host and customize further with the Docsify Starter Kits, or go further still with a full, database-free CMS via the [Cost-Free Grav Projects](https://hibbittsdesign.org/cost-free-grav-projects.html) (free) or [Grav Helios Course Hub](https://hibbittsdesign.org/grav-helios-course-hub.html) / [Grav Helios Open Reader](https://hibbittsdesign.org/grav-helios-open-reader.html) (premium theme).
 Easy to start with, easy to switch between, and easy to leave if your needs change.

 ### Recent Highlights